MartinR2345/MiniComplianceProgram/README.md

  <p align="center">
  <strong>Phase Six: Add the Requirements, Owners On The Sheet With ChatGPT Assistance </strong> <br/>

- I use ChatGPT to assist with adding the requirements, and owners to this google sheet.
-I rewrote every line and use ChatGPT as a mentor, not a quick fix.
-How I use ChatGPT is, I ask it to give me the answer for one control then I do my own research and write out the next 19 controls then I asks ChatGPT to review each control I wrote and provide feedback on how it can be better.
+ First, I wrote twenty requirements for each control then I use ChatGPT to review each control requirement and provide feedback on if it match the control or not.
+This way, I'm learning and ChatGPT is a mentor, not a quick fix.

 <p align="center">
  <img src="https://i.imgur.com/SjMBfwo.png" height="80%" width="80%" alt="twentyControls"/>